 A few weeks ago, my son pointed out all of the things that needed to be done around our house.
 I got very defensive and told him updating the house to sell it and updating the house to stay in it are two very different things.
 I explained that I didn’t want to make any changes until we made a definite decision on whether or not we were going to move.

 His timing could not have been more perfect…Summer!
 Time to end this funk!
-My summer schedule started last week and I wasted no time giving this place a long over due sprucing up.
-Here are 8 things I did to freshen up our house:
+My summer schedule started last week and I wasted no time giving this place a long-overdue sprucing up.
+Here are 7 things I did to freshen up our home on a budget!

 Before I did any of the other things on this list I started with the clutter.
 I’m not talking about closet clutter.
 Cleaning out closets is a post for another day.
 I’m talking about the day to day clutter that you can see when the closet doors are closed.